yantao0527/upwork-cases/bluecherry-docker/README.md

 Automatically patching a MySQL instance with an application image is a bad idea.
 Instead, you would typically apply database patches or upgrades manually or using a controlled process, to avoid potential issues or data loss.

 I can also provide custom scripts to automatically patch a MySQL instance before running the application if needed.

+## The Key

+I think containerization technology is a good choice.
+Docker containers can run on any system that has Docker installed.
+This means you can run your applications on any machine, cloud service, or operating system that supports Docker.

+The key to this task is how to initialize and upgrade the database and coordinate with the application in docker compose environment.
+I suggest that all of the database, the data of application, the scripts of the data integrate with MySQL image.
+It's better to introduce database version control.
+The application not only needs to retry the database connection, but also needs to verify the version of the database.
+This will greatly improve application and database coordination.

+In addition the script install.sh will setup docker compose configrature  including .env, and also setup email notification.
+And it will also check if docker is installed and check if email send successfully.
+But it doesn't provide the capablities to install docker and setup Mail Transfer Agent(MTA) becasue the process can vary between different systems and distributions.